~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 6. Help Them Articulate Their Obstacles

 The first key here is to articulate.
 In other words, it’s helpful for them to actually verbalize the area in which they seek growth.
-Now this may not happen in a staff meeting or your leadership development training, but it may occur in a one-on-one follow-up.
+Now, this may not happen in a staff meeting or your leadership development training, although it could, but it may occur in a one-on-one follow-up.

-You could also have them email it to you if you have multiple people you’re doing this with.
+You could also have them email it to you if you have multiple people with whom you’re helping articulate obstacles.
 In either case, the point is you want them to be able to express the leadership barrier they’re trying to overcome.

 Additionally, you want to help them express the obstacles.
-People have leadership barriers because there are obstacles that get in the way of the growth.
-So people have to figure out what those obstacles are.
+People have leadership barriers because there are obstacles that get in the way of their growth.
+So, people have to figure out what those obstacles are.

 Leadership Barrier: You have to approve all decisions